tkirk70/PyBer_Analysis/README.md

 Combine the ride share databases to investigate the differences between 'urban', 'suburban', and 'rural' ride data.

-Results: A line graph broken down into three categories: 'urban;, 'suburban', and 'rural'.
+Results: A line graph broken down into three categories: 'urban, 'suburban', and 'rural'.
 The results are displayed on a line graph which shows how each sector performed over a four-month period from January through April in 2019.
 The data were filtered by total ride fares ($USD) on a weekly basis.

 ![](analysis/PyBer_fare_summary.png)